zephyrproject-rtos/zephyr/doc/guides/kconfig/index.rst

 structure of the Kconfig files harder to understand, and also make changes more error-prone, since it can be hard to spot that the same dependency is added twice.

+Checking changes in ``menuconfig``
+**********************************

+When adding new symbols or making other changes to Kconfig files, it is a good idea to look up the symbols in the :ref:`menuconfig <override_kernel_conf>` interface afterwards.
+To get to a symbol quickly, use the menuconfig's jump-to feature (press :kbd:`/`).

+Here are some things to check:

+* Are the symbols placed in a good spot?
+Check that they appear in a menu where they make sense, close to related symbols.

+  If one symbol depends on another, then it's often a good idea to place it right after the symbol it depends on.
+It will then be shown indented relative to the symbol it depends on in the ``menuconfig`` interface.
+This also works if several symbols are placed after the symbol they depend on.

+* Is it easy to guess what the symbols do from their prompts?

+* If many symbols are added, do all combinations of values they can be set to make sense?

+  For example, if two symbols ``FOO_SUPPORT`` and ``NO_FOO_SUPPORT`` are added, and both can be enabled at the same time, then that makes a nonsensical configuration.
+In this case, it's probably better to have a single ``FOO_SUPPORT`` symbol.

+* Are there any duplicated dependencies?

+  This can be checked by selecting a symbol and pressing :kbd:`?` to view the symbol information.
+If there are duplicated dependencies, then use the ``Included via ...`` path shown in the symbol information to figure out where they come from.

 Style recommendations and shorthands